The Roles and Responsibilities of Governors

 I wanted to become a school governor as I wanted to help the school develop and improve so that the children, my own included, would receive the best education available.

 Being a governor isn’t just about turning up for meetings, it’s about being supportive and sometimes, asking awkward questions but always wanting to make the school a better place for the children so that they can achieve their potential.
 I enjoy coming into school to meet the children and teachers – talking and listening to what they have got to say and taking this back to the governing body.

 I try to get to as many of the Parents Forum meetings as I can so that I can share information from the governor’s meetings with parents.
 I am usually in the play ground before and after school, so if you have any comments or questions about the school or the governing body, please speak to me and I will do my best to get an answer for you.

-I have two children in Crossflatts Primary school, Isabelle in year 5 and Sam in year 3.
+I have two children who have both previously attended Crossflatts.
 I have a long standing connection with Crossflatts as it is the school I attended as a child.

 I have worked as a teacher in a primary school in Halifax for the last 18 years and felt I would like to share this experience, as well as learning about the governor side of school life.
 I am looking forward to working alongside staff and pupils to make our school the best it can be.